 Since leaving the investment industry, Andrew has focused on giving back to his community.
 A recent graduate of the National Security Programme (NSP) at the Canadian Forces College (CFC), Andrew is one the first Canadian private citizens to undertake the curriculum.
 While at the CFC, he completed a Master of Arts degree in Security and Defence Management and Policy.
 A strong supporter of Canada’s military, Andrew is currently the Honorary Colonel for 1 Air Maintenance Squadron at 4 Wing in Cold Lake, Alberta.
 He’s also a Senior Shareholder and Associate of the Calgary Exhibition & Stampede, and serves on the Board of Hope Air.

 In May of 2012, Andrew was diagnosed with early stage prostate cancer.
 With early detection, he was able to tackle the disease, and with the successful outcome, he became a graduate.
 He is now active in driving the MAN VAN for Calgary’s Prostate Cancer Centre and is an advocate for early detection of the disease.

 Dr. Carlson graduated from medical school at the University of British Columbia.
 After undertaking his fellowship training in pelvic reconstructive surgery, voiding dysfunction, neuro-urology, and urodynamic at New York University Medical Center, he continues to be actively involved in clinical education and research.

-Kevin is now the Clinical Assistant Professor and Chief of Urology in the Department of Surgery at the University of Calgary and Fellowship Director for Reconstructive and Functional Urology, and is co-founder and director of vesia [Alberta Bladder Centre].
+Kevin is now the Clinical Assistant Professor and former Chief of Urology in the Department of Surgery at the University of Calgary and Fellowship Director for Reconstructive and Functional Urology, and is co-founder and director of vesia [Alberta Bladder Centre].